-The Board has established the following standing committees: Audit; Nominating; Strategic Planning and Compensation; Environmental, Social and Corporate Governance; and Executive.
+A substantial portion of the analysis and work of the Board is done by its standing committees.
+The Board has established the following standing committees: Audit; Nominating; Strategic Planning and Compensation; Corporate Governance and Executive.

-Each of the Audit; Nominating; Strategic Planning and Compensation; and Environmental, Social and Corporate Governance Committees will review and evaluate its own performance at least annually and will have its own charter setting forth its purpose, goals, powers and responsibilities.
+Each of the Audit; Nominating; Strategic Planning and Compensation; and Corporate Governance Committees will review and evaluate its own performance at least annually and will have its own charter setting forth its purpose, goals, powers and responsibilities.
 In addition, each charter will outline qualifications for membership as well as set forth procedures, structure and reporting requirements.
 In accordance with the committee's charter, a director is expected to participate actively in the meetings of each committee to which he or she is appointed.
-Each committee's charter is to be reviewed at least annually by the relevant committee and the Board.
+The committee's charter is to be reviewed periodically by the relevant committee and the Board.